akolinski/vue-semaphore-heroku/README.md

 brew install heroku/brew/heroku
 ```

-When installation completes, you can use the ```heroku``` command from your terminal.
+When installed you can use the ```heroku``` command from your terminal.

 ```
 heroku login
 ```

-You need to have node, npm and git installed on your machine to move forward.
+You need to have node, npm and git installed on your machine to proceed.

 ```
 node --version